SeisComP3/seiscomp3/doc/base/api-python.rst

          As this attribute is optional, this method throws a ValueError if the value of the attribute is not set.

+   .. py:method:: add(comment)

+      :param comment: Object of type :ref:`Comment <api-python-datamodel-comment>`
+      :rtype: A Boolean value indicating success with True, False otherwise.

+      Adds a Comment object to Network.
+The object is not copied but managed by this instance.
+Any change to the passed object will also change the child.

    .. py:method:: add(station)

       :param station: Object of type :ref:`Station <api-python-datamodel-station>`